AdrianKauz/HSLU_HS17_AITEC_IOT_ARDUINO/README.md

 # HSLU HS17 AITEC - IoT Task
-Here you can find all my code for the Advanced Internet Technologies (AITEC) Arduino "IoT" Task.<br>
+Here you can find all the code for the Advanced Internet Technologies (AITEC) Arduino "IoT" Task.<br>